 ^{} Portfolios of reinsurance assets and insurance liabilities in an asset position is presented separately from those in a liability position.

-^{} Acquisition cost cash flows that, premiums receivable and unearned premiums are included in the measurement of insurance contracts.
-This does not yet portray the amendment related to acquisition costs where acquisition costs related to renewals are not included in the liability.
+^{} Acquisition cost cash flows, premiums receivable and unearned premiums are included in the measurement of insurance contracts.
+This does not yet portray the amendment where acquisition costs related to renewals are not included in the liability.